Friday, November 6, 2020

 So much for hoping the village was still intact.
 Unless that was one of the missing guards that had not returned, but he doubted that.
 No way Varhi could retreat from this now.
 What a damn nightmare this shit was…

-Varhi charged back towards it as it was in the midst of turning to face him, and as he charged, he concentrated a faint amount of will into his sabatons.
-The silver metal sparked with an abrupt weave of ethereal for a couple of seconds as he expelled the energy in them and propelled it downwards as he pushed up off the bridge, using the raw energy to rocket him upwards, allowing him to gain height that was much higher than just his feet alone could achieve.
-So high, he was above even this hideous abomenation.
-At the apex of his jump, he gripped his sword around into an overhead swing, sword still behind his back before he swung it down the middle of the creature’s spotted cap and down the middle of the thick stem with all of his strength and fueled with anger at the terrible existence that was this creature.
+Varhi charged back towards it as it was in the midst of turning to face him, and as he charged, he concentrated a faint amount of will into his greaves.
+The silver metal sparked with an abrupt weave of ethereal for a couple of seconds as he expelled the energy in them and propelled it downwards as he pushed himself up off the bridge in an empowered jump, using the raw energy to rocket himself up and forwards, allowing him to gain height that was much higher than just his legs alone could achieve.
+So high, he was above even this hideous abomination.

 Hrrraah–!!